falkgeist/text-adventure/README.md

 # Text Adventure
-A text adventure gaming system created for the purpose of learning how to code in Java
+A text adventure (gaming system) created for the purpose of learning how to code in Java.

-This text adventure is supposed to help me learn Java in a way that I feel motivated to do it.
+This text adventure is supposed to help me learn Java in a way that I feel motivated with.

-The core concepts:
+## The core concepts:

-# Player
+### Player
 The Player is the protagonist, the "you" that walks through the locations, picks up items, fights monsters, talks with people (in future versions).

-I thought of the following parameters in the beginning:
-- has a name
+Attributes:
+(- Name)
+- Inventory (items)
+- Current location
-- has Items
+- Current action

-- is in Location
+Available methods:
--- gets description of Location
+- get description of Location
--- gets list of Items in Location
+- get list of Items in Location
--- picks up Items from Location
+- pick up Items from Location
--- uses Items in Location
+- use Items in Location
--- goes through Exit
+- go through Exit
+- etc.

-# Location
+### Location
-Locations are the rooms (or later maybe 'map tiles') that the player traverses.
+Locations are the rooms (or maybe 'map tiles') that the player traverses.

-The following concepts came up in the first brainstorm:
+Attributes:
-- has a title
+- Title
-- has a description
+- Description
+- End (y/n)
-- has Exits
+- Items

+Available methods:
+none

-# Exit
+### Exit
 Exits are simply the directions a player can move in when leaving a location.
 This concept was taken more or less from https://www.javacoffeebreak.com/text-adventure/.

-These were my first ideas for Exits:
+Attributes:
+- Direction name
-- has a direction (short + long)
+- Long direction name
-- has a start Location
-- has a target Location

-# Items
+- Destination

+Available methods:
+none

+### Item
 Items are any objects that can exist in the game world.
 For now there's only doors and a key, but I was thinking about anything that is more than just for decoration.

-Basic ideas:
+Attributes:
+- Title
+- Description

+Available methods:
+- Inspect
+- Hide
+- Find

+#### Lockable
+NEW: This is the parent class for doors and containers, essentially just making the item lockable.

+Attributes:
+- Locked (y/n)
+- Key

+Available methods:
-- has a title
+- Lock
-- has a description
+- Unlock

+#### Door
+NEW: Doors are also Items, but with a designated Exit.

+Attributes:
-- can be containers
+- Exit

+Available methods:
+none

+#### Container
+NEW: Containers are Items, that can contain Items.

+Attributes:
-- can trigger events
+- Items

+Available methods:
+- add Item(s)
+- remove Item(s)
+- show contents
+- get certain Item

-# Character
+### Character
 This is a future concept, not yet implemented.
-But in general, this will be any enemy or NPC.
+But in general, this could be any enemy or NPC.

-Basic ideas:
-- has a name
-- speaks
-- attacks
-- leaves
+Attributes:
+(- Name)

+Available methods:
+(- speaks)
+(- attacks)
+(- leaves)